zainabmelh/guide-articles/articles/JavaScript/decrement-a-number-with-javascript/index.md

 ---
-title: "Decrement a Number with JavaScript"
+title: Decrement A Number with javaScript
-parent: "javascript"
 ---
 You can easily decrement or decrease a variable by `1` with the `--` operator.

     i--;